sugataa/rails-foundation/README.md

 $ docker-compose up
 ```

-### Finishing up

 Navigate to `0.0.0.0:8000` on your favourite browser, and you should be greeted by:

 ![Started Rails](https://raw.githubusercontent.com/sugataa/rails-foundation/master/public/complete.png)

-You should also see the following:
+If everything is working as expected, you should also see the following:

 ```shell
 $ docker ps